judaro13/jruby_mahout/README.md

 ### 3. Run `bundle install`.

 ## Brief Introduction
-This repo is [vasinov](https://github.com/vasinov/jruby_mahout) and because vasinov is not going to suport the project, then I try to matian this project during my free time.
+This is a fork of [vasinov](https://github.com/vasinov/jruby_mahout) and because vasinov havn't suported the project for a long time, then I try to matian this project during my free time.

 I am planning to add more examples covering Jruby Mahout use cases soon.